Cloudbox/autoscan/README.md

 Triggers are the 'input' of Autoscan.
 They translate incoming data into a common data format called the Scan.

-We plan to support two kinds of triggers in GA:
+Autoscan supports two kinds of triggers:

 - Daemon processes.
   These triggers run in the background and fetch resources based on a cron schedule or in real-time. \
-  *Available, but bugs may still exist.*
+  *Bugs may still exist.*

 - Webhooks.
-  These triggers expose HTTP handlers which can be added to the trigger's software. \
+  These triggers expose HTTP handlers which can be added to the trigger's software.
-  *Available.*

 Each trigger consists of at least: